Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee

-In Figure~\ref{fig:mes}, under the same budget constraint of 190,000 CHF, the Method of Equal Shares (MES) funds more affordable projects than the conventional and commonly used Greedy Method (taking projects with the highest votes), leading to a higher number of projects won per voter.
+Shown in Figure~\ref{fig:mes} in the appendix, under the same budget constraint of 190,000 CHF, the Method of Equal Shares (MES) funds more affordable projects than the conventional and commonly used Greedy Method (taking projects with the highest votes), leading to a higher mean number of projects won per voter, from 8.65 to 11.76.
 While the budget allocation per voter is similar in both methods, MES distributes resources more fairly, giving more to voters who receive less under the Greedy Method.
 This redistribution lowers the Gini coefficient from 0.17 to 0.14, reflecting a fairer outcome.
 The light green lines highlight these changes, showing how MES benefits voters disadvantaged by the Greedy Method while staying within the same budget.